When data driven reduced order modeling meets full waveform inversion: Concluding remarks and open questions

 Our goal in this paper was to show how computationally efficient tools from numerical linear algebra and reduced order modeling can be used to improve the existing inverse scattering methodology.
 We presented in a unified way two projection type reduced order models (ROMs) that capture wave propagation in complementary ways and have the following important properties for solving waveform inversion problems: (1) They can be computed from measurements of the waves that are available in most application setups.
 These include data acquisitions with controlled sources that emit probing pulses and nonconventional ones with uncontrolled noise sources.
 (2) The mapping from the data to the ROMs is nonlinear and yet, the ROM computation can be carried out with known linear algebra algorithms, in a non-iterative fashion.
 (3) This computation can be done so the causal physics of wave propagation is captured by a special algebraic structure of the ROM matrices.
 This is essential for the success of the inversion.

-We described three approaches for using the ROMs for inversion.
-Two of them are quite a departure from the data fitting approaches found in the literature.
+We described \bc{two ideas} for using the ROMs for inversion.
+They are quite a departure from the data fitting approaches found in the literature.
 The inversion results based on the ROMs are promising, but the methodology is young and there are many open questions.
 Here are a few examples:

 1. The dependence of the projection basis $\bV(\bx)$ on $c(\bx)$ is understood only in a few media \cite[Appendix A]{borcea2021reduced}.
 This basis also depends on the choice of $\tau$ and the separation between the sensors in the array.
 A deeper understanding of $\bV(\bx)$ would lead to a more rigorous foundation of waveform inversion based on $\bAR$ and of ROM based imaging methods like \cite{borcea2021reduced,druskin2018nonlinear,DtB}.